 A marriage license costs $35.
-If you want to throw in a marriage ceremony at the City Clerk’s office or Manhattan Marriage Bureau, that’s another $25.
-Note, though, that you’ll generally have to wait 24 hours after getting your license before you can take your vows.
+If you want to throw in a marriage ceremony at a City Clerk’s office or the Manhattan Marriage Bureau, that’s another $25.
+Note, though, that you’ll generally have to wait 24 hours after getting your license before you can exchange vows.

 Where else can I have a wedding ceremony in NYC?

 Plenty of places, including Top of the Rock, the Brooklyn Botanic Garden and Central Park’s Loeb Boathouse, to name just a few.
-For many more ideas about where to get married in New York City, visit our roundup of NYC wedding venues.
+For details on these and many more sites to get married in New York City, visit our roundup of NYC wedding venues.

 This City Clerk seems pretty important to the marriage process.
 Where can I find it?